AnyChart/docs.anychart.com/Basic_Charts_Types/Pyramid_Chart.md

 ### Size

 You can set base size in pixels or in percentage ratio.
-Use string value for {api:anychart.charts.Pyramid#baseWidth}**.baseWidth()**{api} to define flexible base size in percentage ratio.
+Use string value for {api:anychart.charts.Pyramid#baseWidth}baseWidth(){api} to define flexible base size in percentage ratio.

 ```
 var chart = anychart.pyramid(data);